quebulm/Raspberry-Pi-Vinyl-Streamer/README.md

 Disclaimer: I have personally tested this solution using the combination of a Behringer UCA202 USB Audio Device for analogue-to-digital conversion and capturing + a PHONO PP400 preamplifier, but in theory this method should work with every other Raspberry-compatible capture device and with any other preamplifier.

-1. **Preamplication**: Your turntable's audio output is first routed through a preamplifier (also known as a phono preamp and RIAA pre-amp), that converts a weak signal into an output signal strong enough to be noise-tolerant and strong enough for further processing.
+1. **Preamplication**: Your turntable's audio output is first routed through a preamplifier (also known as a phono preamp), that converts a weak signal into an output signal strong enough to be noise-tolerant and strong enough for further processing.
 Without this preamplication, the final signal would be noisy or distorted.
 The preamp also ensures that your records sound balanced and accurate.

 2. **Analog Audio Capture and Digital Conversion**: The amplified signal from the pre-amp is fed into the audio capture device, where it is digitized using its ADC (analogue-to-digital converter) and sent to the Raspberry Pi.

 3. **Streaming**: On the Raspberry Pi, two critical software components that come into play:
-    - **Darkice**: This live audio streamer that captures/records the digital audio from the  audio interface and encodes it into a streamable format.
+    - **Darkice**: This live audio streamer that captures/records the digital audio from the audio interface and encodes it into a streamable audio format.
-    - **Icecast**: This streaming media server takes the encoded audio from Darkice and broadcasts it, making it accessible to listeners locally via a URL or over the internet.
+    - **Icecast**: This "internet radio" streaming media server takes the encoded audio from Darkice and broadcasts it, making it accessible to listeners locally via HTTP URL or over the internet.

 ### Setup Options: